iftechfoundation/ifcomp/README.md

 * `dev` is the shared development branch, corresponding to a (restricted-access) project staging server.

+# Installation and setup

+## Installing dependencies

+To install this project's CPAN dependencies, run the following command from the top level of your cloned repository (the directory that contains this here README file):

+    curl -fsSL https://cpanmin.us | perl - --installdeps .

+(If you already have _cpanm_ installed, you can just run `cpanm --installdeps .` instead.)

+This should crunch though the installation of a bunch of Perl modules.
+It'll take a few minutes.

+## Database configuration

+I hear rumors that one can construct a database based on the provided `IFComp::Schema` library, but that is magic presently beyond my ken.

+Otherwise, this information will appear someday...

+## Application configuration

+Copy `conf/ifcomp_local.conf-dist` to `conf/ifcomp.local` and then update the database pointers therein as appropriate.

+## Making it go

+It's a Catalyst application, and works as any other.
+See [the Catalyst documentation](https://metacpan.org/pod/Catalyst::Manual) for more details.

 # Other links

 The project has [a public Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1001548).

 # Contributors

-The project maintainer is Jason McIntosh (jmac@jmac.org).
+The project maintainer is Jason McIntosh ([jmac@jmac.org](jmac@jmac.org)).

-Contributors to this codebase include Joe Johnston (joe.johnston@gmail.com) and Jason McIntosh (jmac@jmac.org).
+Contributors to this codebase include Joe Johnston ([joe.johnston@gmail.com](joe.johnston@gmail.com)) and Jason McIntosh ([jmac@jmac.org](jmac@jmac.org)).

-For a list of contributors to the larger IFComp project, see http://www.ifcomp.org/about/contact.
-(Or, indeed, https://github.com/jmacdotorg/ifcomp/blob/master/IFComp/root/src/about/contact.tt).
+For a list of contributors to the larger IFComp project, see [the IFComp credits page](http://www.ifcomp.org/about/contact).